cxn03651/write_xlsx/chart.md

 label is moved manually or if the data labels are very close and need to be adjusted automatically.

-The separator property is used to change the separator between multiple data label items:
+The `:separator` property is used to change the separator between multiple data label items:

     chart.add_series(
         :values      => '=Sheet1!$B$1:$B$5',